KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_russia_the_soul_of_fire_and_snow.md

 beyond everything.

-And because it stands as a living testament to a truth your work carries:
+And because it stands as a living testament to a truth this work carries:

 That neither a nation,
 nor a person,